discoleo/R/Identifiers.ISNI.md

 The proposal is to use the upper-case ASCI letters:
 - A - Z (26 variants);
 - Digits: 1 - 9 could be added in the future; digit 0 is omitted as it could be misidentified with the letter "O".
-- Additional characters: can be used inside the string to separate 2 tokens, e.g."-", "+", "\*", "%", "#", "@";
+- Additional characters: can be used inside the string to separate 2 tokens, e.g."-", "+", "\*", "\\", "@", "%", "#";
 - Validation code: could also use "$" and/or "!";
 - Example: "AZYY+AUG_", where "_" stands for the validation code;
-- Tokens are formed of 4 characters and are separated by one of the special characters;
+- Tokens are formed by 4 characters and are separated by one of the special characters;
 - The initial acid codes would be formed by 2 tokens of 4 characters separated by one special character; they could be extended to the left with more tokens.